wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top">[<a href="#errorsbystatuscodecategory">ErrorsByStatusCodeCategory</a>]</td>
 <td>

-Returns a list of hit counts for proxy and target errors by each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
-Each proxy and target error category result set contains breakdown of errors as 4xx, 5xx and total.
+Returns a list of hit counts for proxy and target errors for each time granularity within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+The errors in each proxy and target result set are grouped as `4xx`, `5xx`, and `total`.
 Optionally, you can configure the `errorsByStatusCodeFilter` parameter to further filter the results.

 </td>
 </tr>